 What Students and Parents Need to Know About Registration and Liability

-With the exception of first-semester freshmen and certain students in "block" programs of study, students at St. John’s University select their own classes via MySJU and St. John's UIS.
+With the exception of certain students in "block" programs of study, students at St. John’s University select their own classes.
 Once you register for a course, St. John’s considers your registration as a clear indication of your intention to attend that class.

 Complete Your Registration